ttusing/QuestCoop/README.md

 # QuestCoop - Party Quest Coordination Addon

 ## Overview
 QuestCoop is a World of Warcraft addon that helps party members coordinate their quests by sharing quest information in real-time.
-Perfect for leveling with friends, dungeon groups, or any party content where quest coordination matters.
+Perfect for leveling with friends or any party content where quest coordination matters.

 ![QuestCoop Interface](screenshot.png)